 In the midst of the political turmoil that spring, Martin Luther King, Jr., was assassinated in Memphis.
 Exactly one year before on April 4, 1967, he had come out against the Vietnam War.
 King's assassination devastated Black America.
-His death was followed by rioting in more than 100 U.S. cities, with the largest riots occurring in Washington, D.C., Chicago, Baltimore, and Kansas City.
+His death was followed by rioting in more than one hundred U.S. cities, with the largest riots occurring in Washington, D.C., Chicago, Baltimore, and Kansas City.
 They were spontaneous uprisings as masses of people took to the streets in anger and grief.
 On April 9, 1968, tens of thousands of people walked the four miles from Ebenezer Baptist Church to the Atlanta University campus as part of King's funeral procession.
 They listened as former Morehouse President Benjamin Mays, who King called his "spiritual mentor" and "intellectual father," delivered the final eulogy for the beloved leader of the non-violent liberation movement that had captured the world's respect.

 "As Mahatma Gandhi challenged the British Empire without a sword and won, Martin Luther King Jr. challenged the inter-racial wrongs of his country without a gun.
 And he had the faith to believe that he would win the battle for social justice." -From the eulogy for Martin Luther King by Dr. Benjamin Mays The sight of King's young children leading his five-mile funeral procession from Ebenezer Baptist Church to the steps of Harkness Hall on the Clark/ Atlanta University campus was almost too much to bear.
 It was impossible not to be reminded of the children of Medgar Evers and the children of John F. Kennedy.
-Two months later on June 8, it would be the children of Robert Kennedy who would follow their mother as she led their father's funeral procession, the eyes of the world upon them, their country descending into chaos and fear.
+Two months later on June 8th, it would be the children of Robert Kennedy who would follow their mother as she led their father's funeral procession, the eyes of the world upon them, their country descending into chaos and fear.

-Rev. Samuel McKinney and many of the leaders in Seattle's civil rights community knew King.
+Coretta Scott King continues her husband's work by leading a march in solidarity with striking sanitation workers in Memphis on April 8, 1968, four days after King was killed.
+(AP Photo) Rev. Samuel McKinney and many of the leaders in Seattle's civil rights community knew King.
 If they didn't know him personally, they knew people in his circle.
 If they hadn't met him in Atlanta or Boston or Alabama, they had met him when McKinney, his good friend from Morehouse, invited King to visit Seattle in 1961.
 On April 7, 1968, a memorial march in Seattle for Dr. King drew thousands of mourners who walked from Capitol Hill to Denny Park.